 Individuals considered for the rank of associate professor must have met the expectations of the rank of assistant professor for four or more years at the time of promotion taking effect.
-The rank of associate professor requires evidence of sustained academic accomplishment.
+The rank of associate professor requires evidence of sustained academic accomplishment in teaching, scholarship, and service.

 The faculty member must submit names and contact information of at least three faculty members (faculty referees) from ATSU or other institutions who may be contacted to attest to the contributions of the faculty member.
-All faculty referees must have at least achieved the rank of associate professor and at least one must be from an academic institution not part of ATSU.
+All faculty referees must have at least achieved the rank of associate professor and at least one must be from an academic institution that is not part of ATSU.
 The chair of the Promotion Committee may contact the faculty referees to obtain letters of recommendation for promotion.
 Each school/college's faculty may add additional selection criteria for faculty referees.

-Evidence in support of an appointment at this level may include sustained accomplishments in those sample accomplishment areas suggested for assistant professors and may also include (These are additional examples and should not be considered a complete list of evidence a candidate may present for promotion to associate professor.):
+Evidence in support of an appointment at this level may include sustained accomplishments in those sample accomplishment areas suggested for assistant professors above, and may also include the following (these are additional examples and do not comprise a complete list of the evidence a candidate may present for promotion to associate professor):

-- a sustained record of publishing original scholarly work in peer-reviewed professional journals. - a sustained record of presenting scholarly work at regional and/or national meetings. - acquiring extramural support for scholarly work. - providing leadership in professional societies. - obtaining additional special certifications, specialty credentials, or licensures. - participating in professional development programs. - developing new educational programs or teaching materials. - \\continued record of service to the program, department, school/college, university, and/or community.

-- copyrights, licenses, patents, or products for sale. - evidence of (particularly peer reviewed) presentations at state, regional, national, or international professional organizations (related to research/scholarship, clinical practice, integrative practice, engagement activities). - a sustained record of providing service valuable to the program, department, school/college, or university. - state or regional recognition as a master practitioner. - reports of meta-analyses related to practice problems; and/or - serving as an elected officer of a professional organization
+- A sustained record of publishing original scholarly work in peer-reviewed professional journals - A sustained record of presenting scholarly work at regional and/or national meetings - Acquiring extramural support for scholarly work - Providing leadership in professional societies - · Obtaining additional special certifications, specialty credentials, or licensures - · Participating in professional development programs - · Developing new educational programs or teaching materials - Continued record of service to the program, department, school/college, university, and/or community - · Copyrights, licenses, patents, or discipline-related products for sale - Presentations at state, regional, national, or international professional organizations (related to research/scholarship, clinical practice, integrative practice, or engagement activities) - A sustained record of providing service valuable to the program, department, school/college, or university - Serving as an elected officer of a professional organization